RickyyTseng/CS3110/README.md

 Contributions:
 --------------
-Ricky - Main NFA code and Readme
+Ricky - Main NFA code, Readme and helped with Extra Credit

-Mathew - NFA using JFLAP and helped with code
+Mathew - NFA using JFLAP, Helped with code, and Extra Credit code

-Cj - Helped with NFA design
+Cj - Helped with NFA design and other stuff

 Githubs:
 --------